 - Be mindful when using terms that end with “man” or “men” if they involve subjects who are female.
 For example, instead of using “Firemen,” use the term, “Firefighter.”
 In general, avoid ambiguity.

 - When referring to someone’s racial or ethnic identity, use the census category terms and capitalize the first letter.
 Also, avoid using the word, “minority,” as it can be interpreted as meaning less than or deficient.

-- When describing subjects, use the words “girls” and “boys” for children who are under the age of 12.
-The terms, “young woman,” “young man,” “female adolescent,” and “male adolescent” are appropriate for subjects between 13-17 years old.
-“Men,” and “women,” for those older than 18.
+- When describing subjects in APA format, use the words “girls” and “boys” for children who are under the age of 12.
+The terms, “young woman,” “young man,” “female adolescent,” and “male adolescent” are appropriate for subjects between 13-17 years old; “Men,” and “women,” for those older than 18.
 Use the term, “older adults.” for individuals who are older.
 “Elderly,” and “senior,” are not acceptable if used only as nouns.
 It is acceptable to use these terms if they’re used as adjectives.

-- If you’re including an acronym in your paper (like “APA”), it is not necessary to include periods between the letters.
+- If you decide to sprinkle in abbreviations, it is not necessary to include periods between the letters.

 - Prior to using an unfamiliar abbreviation, you must type it out in text and place the abbreviation immediately following it in parentheses.
 Any usage of the abbreviation after the initial description, can be used without the description.